akuity/kargo-render/docs/docs/20-rendered-branches.md

   from the same input today. _If your source of truth is subject to interpretation, that truth is not objective._

-## Rendered YAML branches
+## Rendered branches

-The _rendered YAML branches_ pattern can alleviate the problems highlighted in the previous section.
+The _rendered branches_ pattern can alleviate the problems highlighted in the previous section.
 Implementing this pattern simply means the main branch of your application's GitOps repository ceases to be the source of truth and becomes, instead, an _input_ to tools that will _render the truth as plain YAML and persist it to dedicated, environment-specific branches of your GitOps repository._

 For any application, this pattern: